awslabs/aws-crt-python/docs/dev/writing-code.md

         aws_mem_release(binding);
     }
     ```
-*   IF nothing else has a strong reference to `struct aws_event_loop_group` then
-    it begins its shutdown process, and its memory is cleaned up when shutdown completes.
-    *   ELSE something else has a strong reference to `struct aws_event_loop_group`.
-        It won't begin its shutdown until the last reference is released.

-Destruction goes like this (it's actually more complex, we'll cover that later):
-*   When the Python code has no references to `elg`, the `EventLoopGroup` instance...
-*   The garbage collector cleans up the `EventLoopGroup`,
-    and the `PyCapsule` referenced by `EventLoopGroup._binding`.
-*   The `PyCapsule` destructor function runs, which releases the strong
-    reference to `struct aws_event_loop_group` and destroys the `struct event_loop_group_binding`.
 *   IF nothing else has a strong reference to `struct aws_event_loop_group`:
-    *   then it begins its shutdown process, and its memory is freed when shutdown completes.
+    *   then it begins its shutdown process, and its memory is cleaned up when shutdown completes.
-*   ELSE something else still has a strong reference to `struct aws_event_loop_group`:
+*   ELSE something else has a strong reference to `struct aws_event_loop_group`:
-    *   it won't begin its shutdown until the last reference is released.
+    *   so it won't begin its shutdown until the last reference is released.

 Note: In the past, the aws-c libs didn't have any reference counting for its C structs.
 You will still find older code in our Python bindings that tries to keep the entire dependency trees